-Committee Name Recycling Researchers!
-Committee Members John, Eve, Derek, Maria Primary Goal To research cost savinas and amount of recyclable waste t of recyclable waste Who we are working with? (community partners or other committees) mmunity partners or other produced by the district Mr. Johnson, Head of Facilities at our School Katherine Peterson, works at Waste Manager community Presentation/Speech Committee in our class on, Head of Facilities at our School Peterson, works at Waste Management Plant in our ty on/Speech Committee in our class Resources Needed Task List Deadline Who's responsible?
-Do your resources require money? - (check when task is work out your costs.
-Johnson April 16 Class time to research (with Ability to email Mr. Johnson and Email/Interview Mr. 🗆 April 18 John and Maria Katherine Peterson Eve and Derek • Excel or Google Sheets Create questions for April 16 Possible Obstacles Katherine P Eve and derek Mr. Johnson and/or Katherine Peterson are not available or do not Email/Interview Katherine 🗆 April 18 Break un workload- all 4 participate - 🗖 May 10 Research online any How we will know if we have done well: leftover or unanswered questions 🗆 May 12 Eve gather everyone's information and send to presentation team time.
-We get the information we need for our class presentation.
-Get information to presentation team
+Committee Name Committee Members Recycling Researchers!
+John, Eve, Derek, Maria Primary Goal - Who we are working with? (community partners or other mmunity partners or other To research cost savings and amount of recyclable waste produced by the district t of recyclable waste es at our School Katherine Peterson, works a community Peterson, works at Waste Management Plant in our ty Presentation/Speech Committee in our class nittee in our class Resources Needed Task List Deadline Who's responsible?
+Do your resources require money? (check when task is - Use the Committee Budget Sheet to Create questions for Mr. completed) John and Maria work out your costs.
+Johnson April 16 Class Little to research (with Emoil/Interview/Mr John and Maria Ability to email Mr. Johnson and Johnson April 18 Katherine Peterson Eve and Derek Excel or Google Sheets Create questions for April 16 Possible Obstacles Kuulenne r Eve and derek Mr. Johnson and/or Katherine Peterson are not available or do not Email/Interview Katherine April 18 Break un workload- all 4 participate respond to us - 🗖 May 10 Research online any How we will know if we have done well: leftover or unanswered questions 🗖 May 12 Eve gather everyone's information and send to presentation team time.
+We get the information we Get information to - -